tcosolutions/betterscan/README.md

           sarif_file: report.sarif
 ```

 Results will be printed in Job/Action output.
-Plan to add SARIF output to integrate it it GitHub Code Scanning Interface/tab (possibly in PRO version only)
+Plan to add SARIF output to integrate it in GitHub Code Scanning Interface/tab (possibly in PRO version only)

 See sample integration below:

 ![image](https://user-images.githubusercontent.com/20355405/180461548-8fbb6c47-0314-4f37-90f1-4292f788caf3.png)

+## GitLab

+It is possible to integrate results also in GitLab's Security & Compliance Dashboad.
+We can convert SARIF to GitLab format.
+GitLab Ultimate is required.

 *Fig 3.
 Sample integration with GitHub Action in Code Scanning tab*